The Cavender-Farris-Neyman Model with a Molecular Clock: Generators of the CFN-MC Ideal

 Following the notation of \cite{sullivant2007}, the kernel of $\xi_{I_{T'},I_{T''}}$ is the \textit{toric fiber product} $I_{T'} \times_{\A} I_{T''}$.
 Here, $\A$ is the matrix

 where the first row corresponds to the homogenizing row of ones, and the second row corresponds to the shared node $v$ of $T'$ and $T''$.
-The fact that $v$ is either the root or is adjacent to a leaf ensures that we can join any systems of disjoint paths in $T'$ and $T''$ that agree on $v$ to create a system of disjoint paths in $T$.
-Let $S$ be the two-leaf tree rooted at $v$, and let $\K[\uz] = \K[z_0, z_1]$ be its associated polynomial ring.
+By Lemma \ref{lem:pathsintfp}, we can join any path systems in $T'$ and $T''$ that whose top-vectors agree on $v$ to create a path system in $T$.

-\begin{prop} Suppose that $T$ has an interior node $v$ that is adjacent to exactly two other nodes.
+\begin{prop} Suppose that $T$ has an internal node $v$ that is adjacent to exactly two other internal nodes.
 Let $T'$ and $T''$ be the induced trees defined above depending upon the position of $v$ within $T$.
 Then $I_T \cong I_{T'} \times_{\A} I_{T''}$. \end{prop}

 \begin{proof} The monomial map of which $I_T$ is the kernel is given by